 The height of the coop is a HUGE benefit!

-It is tall enough to allow the chickens to eat and play underneath the coop, offers shade, and is easy for me to clean out (remember the wheel barrow fitting right under the door for cleaning?)
+The chicken tractor is designed to allow the chickens to eat and play underneath the coop and is an easy height for me to clean out (remember the wheel barrow fitting right under the door for cleaning?)

-It also allows easy access so I can reach in to fill their feeder, check their water, and open the nest box without having to bend down (or get a ladder) if we had gone with a shorter (or taller) height.
+It also allows easy access so I can reach in to fill their feeder, check their water, and open the nest box without having to bend down.

 The flooring is a sturdy, plywood floor.